Pedro-Beirao/esnake/README.md

-# esnake - Everywhere Snake
+# ESnake - Everywhere Snake
 Project that aims to port the classic Snake game to as many platforms as possible

 Some ports are REALLY low effort.